czbiohub-sf/portable-luminometer/docs/UserManual.md

 ## Operation Guide

 ### Powering up and shutting down
-__Important!__
+__!!Important!!__
-- Always wait 15 seconds after the luminometer software has been shut down before turning the main power switch off.
+Always wait 15 seconds after the luminometer software has been shut down before turning the main power switch off.

 __Powering up__
 Flip the power switch on the side panel to the up position and wait for the screen to display its ready message.
 This will take 30-60 seconds.